Canine Gait Analysis

 ✅ Vets and care teams wanting objective movement data to support diagnostics

-During a professional gait analysis session, we observes your dog’s posture, stride length, foot placement, pace, rhythm, and symmetry.
-We also evaluate how your dog transitions between different activities, such as sitting to standing, walking to trotting, or negotiating turns.
-This detailed biomechanics assessment helps to identify areas of discomfort, compensatory movement patterns, and potential underlying issues long before they become more serious.
+A gait analysis uses videos and photos of your dog performing different movements to observe posture, stride length, foot placement, pace, rhythm, and symmetry.
+I also evaluate how your dog transitions between different activities, such as sitting to standing, walking to trotting, or negotiating turns.
+This detailed biomechanics assessment helps to identify areas of discomfort, compensatory movement patterns, and potential underlying issues.

 Just like humans, a dog’s posture and gait (how they stand and move) reflect how they feel.
 Subtle changes in movement can indicate pain or discomfort that doesn’t show up in routine veterinary exams or obvious signs like limping.
 When a dog is uncomfortable, they can compensate in ways that look like behavioural issues — such as reactivity, fear, avoidance, or unwillingness to participate in everyday activities.